baojie/elastic-map/README.md

 ### To use with your elasticsearch endpoint and Google API key
-Open qbox-map.js and look at the first few lines:
+Open qbox-map.js and replace `ELASTICSEARCH_INDEX_ENDPOINT` with your index endpoint:

 ```javascript
 (function(){